 Samos Travel Guide

-Samos town curls around a semi-circular bay with its pretty pastel-coloured buildings rising in tiers up a green hillside from its busy, and somewhat tacky touristy waterfront.
-Numerous other coastal towns and villages encircle the island, all offering holiday accommodation.
-Inland there are some delightful mountain villages with picturesque alleyways and friendly locals, which, out of season anyway, seem delightfully unspoilt by mass tourism.
+Samos town curls around a semi-circular bay, with pretty pastel-coloured buildings rising in tiers up a green hillside.
+Numerous other coastal towns and villages encircle the island.

-Samos has always been known as being blessed with natural beauty, and this has not changed.
-The dramatic, indented coastline is dotted with sand and shingle coves, while inland the slopes of the mountains and hills are covered in vines and verdant forest.
+Samos is blessed with a dramatic, indented coastline, dotted with sand and shingle coves, while inland the slopes of the mountains and hills are covered in vines and verdant forests.

 Become our Samos Travel Expert